Skip to main content

 Student Fees

 Student Fees are paid by students and fund the services, facilities, and programs offered by many University department and offices such as Student Centers, Campus Health, and Wellness and Recreation.
-Recommendations for changes to student fees are approved by the Student Fee Review Committee, co-chaired by Vice Chancellor & Dean Dr. Doneka Scott and Student Senate President Stephen McGuinness.
+Recommendations for changes to student fees are approved by the Student Fee Review Committee, co-chaired by Vice Chancellor & Dean Dr. Doneka Scott and Student Senate President Naila Din.
 The committee receives student feedback via the Student Senate and presents recommendations to the Chancellor and Board of Trustees.

 Explanation of Current Fees (FY23-24)